goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 **Public classes should never expose mutable fields.
 It is less harmful, though still questionable, for public classes to expose immutable fields.
 It is, however, sometimes desirable for package-private or private nested classes to expose fields, whether mutable or immutable.**

 ### Item 17: Minimize mutability

 An immutable class is simply a class whose instances cannot be modified.
-Example of such classes are String, BigInteger, BigDecimal.
+Example of such classes are `String`, `BigInteger`, `BigDecimal`.
 Immutable classes  provide many advantages, and their only disadvantage is the potential for performance problems under certain circumstances.

 There are 5 rules to make a class immutable: